Overgrazing: Economic theory

-Normally, rights of use of Common land in England and Wales were, and still are, closely regulated, and available only to "commoners".
+Normally, rights of use of common land in England and Wales were, and still are, closely regulated, and available only to "commoners".
 If excessive use was made of common land, for example in overgrazing, a common would be "stinted", that is, a limit would be put on the number of animals each commoner was allowed to graze.
 These regulations were responsive to demographic and economic pressure; thus rather than let a common become degraded, access was restricted even further.
 This important part of actual historic practice was absent from the economic model of Hardin.
 In reality the use of common land in England and Wales was a triumph of conserving a scarce resource using agreed custom and practice.

 By region

 Africa-Sahel region

-There have been overgrazing consequences in the region Sahel region.
+There have been overgrazing consequences in the Sahel region.
 The violent herder–farmer conflicts in Nigeria, Mali, Sudan and other countries in the Sahel region have been exacerbated by land degradation and overgrazing.
 See 2010 Sahel famine.